silvus/dotfiles/app/.textadept/textadept/doc/api.md

 ### `events.MOUSE` (string)

 Emitted by the terminal version for an unhandled mouse event.
+  A handler should return `true` if it handled the event.
+Otherwise Textadept will try again.
+(This side effect for a `false` or `nil` return is useful for sending the original mouse event to a different view that a handler has switched to.)
   Arguments:

   * _`event`_: The mouse event: `buffer.MOUSE_PRESS`, `buffer.MOUSE_DRAG`, or